 The showers are the only need to trek: fully gas serviced and down next to the kitchen, with eco-friendly toiletries to bubble into the forest air.

-With only one night and the promise of frost, I decide that it’s good to let the natural oils of life work their magic and we skip the shower and listen for the footfall of deer instead.
+With only one night and the promise of frost, I decide that it’s good to let the natural oils of life work their magic and we listen for the footfall of deer instead.

 Around six have been seen here over the last few weeks, some bucks, a new mother, the owner David tells me.